wunderio/silta/docs/anatomy_of_a_silta_project.md

 The Silta configuration file is located in the Drupal root at `silta/silta.yml`, it is an instance of a Helm values file.
 It overrides the default values of our Helm chart (https://github.com/wunderio/charts/blob/master/drupal/values.yaml) and uses the same structure.

+Here is a list of [sample configuration changes](silta-examples.md) for common requirements.

 ## Additional files